reallyryansmith/azure_tf_dev/README.md

 - Resource Group creation
 - Virtual Network (VNet) with configurable address space
 - Subnet definitions for web and app tiers
-- Route Table with a blackhole route for CIDR filtering
+- Route Table with a blackhole route for CIDR filtering (not functional to the build, just testing something different with routes)

 ### Load Balancer Web Cluster Module
 - Public IP address creation